intel-iot-devkit/reference-implementation/environment-monitor/README.md

 *Figure 3.
 Back of the Intel® NUC*

 Setting up the Intel® NUC for this solution consists of the following steps:
  1. Follow the Intel® NUC DE3815TYKHE User Guide (available online here) and determine if additional components, such as system memory, need to be installed.
  Optionally, an internal drive and/or wireless card can be added.
  2. Connect a monitor via the HDMI or VGA port and a USB keyboard.
 These are required for OS deployment and can be removed after the Intel® NUC has been connected to the network and a connection from the development environment has been established.
  3. Plug in an Ethernet cable from your network’s router.
 This step can be omitted if a wireless network card has been installed instead.
- 4. Plug in the power supply.
- 5. Do not turn on the Intel® NUC yet.
-Wait to turn on until the Arduino 101\* and other hardware components are in place.
+ 4. Plug in the power supply for the Intel® NUC but **DO NOT** press the power button yet.
+First connect the Arduino 101 and other hardware components and then power on the Intel® NUC.

 **Note:** The Intel® NUC provides a limited amount of internal eMMC storage (4 GB).
 Consider using an internal drive or a USB thumb drive to extend the storage capacity.